SEND (Special Educational Needs/Disability)

 Teaching assistants support all pupils in class.
 At Wilbraham Primary we have several additional teaching assistants who help support groups and individual children with their learning.

 Our school Inclusion Lead is Sarah Ikin.
 Sarah is responsible for coordinating SEND provision across the school, from Nursery to Year 6 with support from Zoe Gooch, Clare Hardy, Gemma Westerman.
 If you have any questions please email here email@example.com

 The school Inclusion Team work together to ensure the best possible support for the children at Wilbraham.
-The Inclusion Team consists of Sarah Ikin (Inclsuion Lead, Kylie Toft (Behaviour Lead), Carrie Godwin and Ann-Marie Nelson (Educational Caseworkers) and Tara Hulston (Play Therapist).
+The Inclusion Team consists of Sarah Ikin (Inclusion Lead), Kylie Toft (Behaviour Lead) and Carrie Godwin and Ann-Marie Nelson (Educational Caseworkers)

 The SEND team who work daily with the children to give additional support and help the SEND children to succeed their potential.

-Educational Caseworkers, Carrie Godwin and Ann-Marie Nelson, who coordinate MCAF meetings across the school and provide additional support to the SEND team.
+Educational Caseworkers, Carrie Godwin and Ann-Marie Nelson, who coordinate EHA (Early Help) meetings across the school and provide additional support to the SEND team.

 Wilbraham Primary School has a robust policy in place for the provision of SEND.
 This policy details our practice and values shared by every member of staff in our school.
 Please see the policy below in the files to download section.

 If you would like advice from professionals outside school, you may find the following numbers and websites useful: